Paradigms of Distributed Computing

 The combination of these topics is the underlying substrate that makes RGB operational.

-The nodes, composing the network are able to independently verify and validate some set of data and they can construct, depending on the protocol, complete or partial snapshots of information elaborated by the network: these are called the states of the distributed system and essentially represent the expression of properties and the underlying agreement over those properties that are established during network operations.
+The nodes composing the network are able to independently verify and validate some set of data and they can construct, depending on the protocol, complete or partial snapshots of information elaborated by the network: these are called the states of the distributed system and essentially represent the expression of properties and the underlying agreement over those properties that are established during network operations.

 The most important property of a distributed system is represented by the Chronological Ordering of the operations and the related data timestamp and thus the ordered sequence of state changes that take place inside the system.
 In fact when we talk about Consensus, we are talking about:

-1. Recognizing the validity of the state changes by the nodes according to the protocol rules.
+Recognizing the validity of the state changes by the nodes according to the protocol rules.

-The achievement of a resilient and reliable chronological ordering for distributed system, which embeds important properties such as permissiveness and censorship resistance, was reached by Satoshi Nakamoto with the invention of Bitcoin, using the blockchain data structure and a Proof-of-Work (PoW) consensus which is able to entrust different validating participants to the system according to their computational power.
+The achievement of a resilient and reliable chronological ordering for distributed systems, which embeds important properties such as permissiveness and censorship resistance, was reached by Satoshi Nakamoto with the invention of Bitcoin, using the blockchain data structure and a Proof-of-Work (PoW) consensus which is able to entrust different validating participants to the system according to their computational power.
 Indeed Bitcoin can be considered the first working example of a permissionless Distributed Consensus System.

-We will discuss various kind of Distributed Consensus Systems which have some degree of hierarchy and interrelated properties between them.
+We will discuss various kinds of Distributed Consensus Systems which have some degree of hierarchy and interrelated properties between them.
 They are differentiated on how they determine and enforce the most updated state of the system:

-• State Channels.
+State Channels.
 Is a system constructed between 2 (or more) parties and which depend hierarchically on the blockchain layer.
 The final state is represented by the last transaction out of sequence of ordered invalidating transactions, signed and agreed by the parties _off-chain_.
 The final state can be enforced by each parties by publishing that last valid transaction on the layer 1.
 The most known application of payment channels, a simplified form of state channels, is the Lightning Network.

 In order to precisely frame the applications of each Distributed Consensus System and their underlying data structure it's important to understand the limitations that affect each one of these technology.
 This condition is expressed in form of a Trilemma which is connected to an important theoretical result of Distributed Computing, known as CAP Theorem. which states that: